Carlo Innocenzi

 Carlo Innocenzi (29 April 1899 – 24 March 1962) was an Italian composer.

 Life and career

 Born in Monteleone di Spoleto, Innocenzi is best known as a composer of musical scores for films; he composed over 150 film scores since 1933.
-From 1958 till his death, he focused on peplum film scores.
+From 1958 until his death, he focused on peplum film scores.

 Innocenzi also composed several pop songs, and some of them were not only commercial hits but also became instant classics, notably "Mille lire al mese" and "Valeria ragazza poco seria".
-He was married to Sonia Pearlwing, who under the name of Marcella Rivi was the author of the lyrics for several songs composed by him.
+He was married to Sonia Pearlwing, who, under the name of Marcella Rivi, was the author of the lyrics for several songs composed by him.